antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     "acronym": "KJ2",                #Acronym (THREE DIGITS!) - it will be used to generate and use all the configuration files all the process long
         "mesh_gen": 1,               # 1 means that a new mesh should be generated
     "slab_file": "kur_slab2_dep_02.24.18.xyz",    #name of the Slab 2.0 file
-    "seismog_depth": 60,            #Max depth included in the mesh "depth_interpolator": "v4"      # Algorithm of interpolation between Slab and grid nodes depth. "v4" is the suggested option but it could not work depending on MATLAB configuration.
-In this case change with "nearest"
+    "seismog_depth": 60,            #Max depth (km) included in the mesh.
+It will exclude all the nodes deeper if a new mesh is being generated
+    "depth_interpolator": "v4"      # Algorithm of interpolation between Slab and grid nodes depth. "v4" is the suggested option but it could not work depending on MATLAB configuration.
+It can also significantly slow down the process.
+In this case replace "v4" with "nearest"
     "mesh_convex": 0.5              # Mesh convexity: defined in the range [0 1].
 0 convex hull mesh boundary - 1 tightest single-region boundary.
 Use always values <= 0.5.
 Sometimes mesh generation might produce error about the non-uniqueness of face ID due to the concavity of mesh boundary: in that case, please slightly decrease "mesh_convex"
     "element_size": 12.5e3,         #Average size of mesh face